DigitalQuinn/InfosecCompilation/README.md

 # Offensive Security Tools

 ## Reconnaissance Tools
+Gathering information that can be used to support targeting

 ### Anonymity Tools
 * [Freenet](https://freenetproject.org/) - Freenet is a peer-to-peer platform for censorship-resistant communication and publishing.
 * [I2P](https://geti2p.net/en/) - The Invisible Internet Project.
 * [OnionScan](https://onionscan.org/) - Tool for investigating the Dark Web by finding operational security issues introduced by Tor hidden service operators.
 * [Tor](https://www.torproject.org/) - Free software and onion routed overlay network that helps you defend against traffic analysis.
 * [What Every Browser Knows About You](http://webkay.robinlinus.com/) - Comprehensive detection page to test your own Web browser's configuration for privacy and identity leaks.

 ### OSINT Frameworks
 - [ReconSpider](https://hakin9.org/reconspider-most-advanced-open-source-intelligence-osint-framework/)